UMN-Kernel-Object/ukoos/doc/getting-started/using-gdb.md

 These are from the [first day](/tutorials/first-day.md) docs.

-The first terminal, running `make qemu QEMUFLASG="-s -S"` will look like this
+The first terminal, running `make qemu-debug` will look like this
-<script src="https://asciinema.org/a/nUMuioNor2TUBlmMSJrmqhNXi.js" id="asciicast-nUMuioNor2TUBlmMSJrmqhNXi" async="true"></script>
+<script src="https://asciinema.org/a/j0QKk3PSpPhwaB49N18fIqhU4.js" id="asciicast-j0QKk3PSpPhwaB49N18fIqhU4" async="true"></script>

 And the second, running `make gdb`